Become a data analysis expert that drives actionable business decisions.

 - Technical Skills: Analyze ambiguous, complex business issues using analytic methods and techniques with sound theoretical foundations.

 - Knowledge of Inter-Disciplines in Business: Understand and utilize the essential relationships between analytics and the functional areas of business.

 - Communication Skills: Effectively assess and present data and information necessary for problem solving through various communication tools.

 Yes.
-The School of Business is fully accredited by AACSB (Association to Advance Collegiate Schools of Business) International, and is one of only 189 schools in the world with business and accounting programs fully accredited by AACSB International.
+The Costello College of Business is fully accredited by AACSB (Association to Advance Collegiate Schools of Business) International, and is one of only 189 schools in the world with business and accounting programs fully accredited by AACSB International.